farmOS/farmOS-community-blog/posts/2024/farmOS-3.3.0/index.md

 [svelte-gantt](https://github.com/ANovokmet/svelte-gantt), which we used as the basis for farmOS-timeline.

-## Official ARM64 Docker Images
+## Official ARM Docker Images

-We are now building official ARM64v7 and ARM64v8 Docker images and pushing them to the [farmOS Docker Hub repository](https://hub.docker.com/r/farmos/farmos).
+We are now building official ARM32v7 and ARM64v8 Docker images and pushing them to the [farmOS Docker Hub repository](https://hub.docker.com/r/farmos/farmos).
 This means that it's easier to run farmOS in Docker on newer Raspberry Pi and Apple M-series processors.
 Previously, you would need to clone the farmOS Git